medialab/minet/docs/cli.md

 # Minet Twitter Tweets Command

-Collecting tweet metadata from the given tweet ids, using the API.
+Collecting tweet metadata by scraping the website.

 Positional Arguments:
   tweet_id_or_tweet_id_column   Single tweet id to process or name of the CSV